Abstract submission

 Personal details, category and preferred mode of presentation

-• Personal details- should include First and Last Name, e-mail and phone.
+• Personal details- should include First and Last Name.
 The fields are mandatory.

 • Category - Select Clinical Quality or Scientific Presentation.
 A sub-category list will appear and will depend on what you have selected as your main category.
 Select the most relevant.